-In the fourth quarter of 2023, significant efforts were directed toward preparing for the upcoming Steering Committee meeting scheduled for January 12th, 2024.
-The primary focus of this meeting will be to present the progress made in the project during the semester, the Annual Work Plan and Budget (Action plan and budget) for 2024, and the status of implementing the recommendations from the previous steering committee meeting and the mid-term evaluation.
+In the first quarter of 2024, Steering Committee meeting were organized and conducted January 12th, 2024.
+The primary focus of this meeting was to present the progress made in the project during the last semester of 2024, the Annual Work Plan and Budget (Action plan and budget) for 2024, and the status of implementing the recommendations from the previous steering committee meeting and the mid-term evaluation.

-Furthermore, on December 12th, 2023, a meeting of the National Advisor Committee took place.
+Moreover, on March 13th, 2024, a technical meeting of the project took place.
 During this meeting, various technical recommendations were discussed to ensure the project meets its deliverables and achieves its objectives within the established timeline.
-Special attention was given to the matter of beating up and maintenance works of landscape activities including afforestation and agroforestry to ensure the season A 2024 has efficiently used, mobilization and awareness campaign to raise the ownership of project beneficiaries towards project interventions sustainability.
+Special attention was given to the matter of the status of implementation on recommendations from last steering committee meeting and completion the remaining activities by end of 2024 along beating up and maintenance works of landscape activities including afforestation and agroforestry, mobilization and awareness campaign to raise the ownership of project beneficiaries towards project interventions sustainability.

-Additionally; in this reporting quarter of 2023, 4 Stakeholder working groups meetings were conducted in each of the 4 districts as it was earlier planned.
-The eventual change emanating from the meeting was that all stakeholders at different levels were informed of their roles and responsibilities in the overall project coordination especially in maintenance of project interventions/Activities (landscape restoration activities: afforestation, complete agroforestry and fruit trees plantation) to ensure their sustainability.
-Moreover, high level meeting was conducted involving all stakeholders at various the meeting recommended supporting the environmental coordination committees at District and Sector levels which awakened their participation in project implementation as well as monitor the environmental issues in general as per the expected duties.
+Additionally; in this reporting quarter 1 of 2024, 4 Stakeholder working groups meetings were conducted in each of the 4 districts as it was earlier planned.
+The eventual change emanating from the meeting was that all stakeholders at different levels were informed of their roles and responsibilities in the overall project coordination especially in maintenance of project interventions/Activities (landscape restoration activities: afforestation, complete agroforestry and fruit trees plantation) as well as raising the ownership of project beneficiaries to ensure the sustainability of the project activities.